BACK TO Business Resilience

 ZINNOV PODCAST | Business Resilience

 Behind every successful business is a leader with a story.
 But how often do we get to hear it?
-The latest episode of “Women in the Mirror” offers a rare glimpse into the lives of three inspirational women leaders shaping the Retail GCC landscape.
+The latest episode of “Woman in the Mirror” offers a rare glimpse into the lives of three inspirational women leaders shaping the Retail GCC landscape.

 Join Zinnov’s CMO Nitika Goel as she sits down with Jennifer Goschke of 7-Eleven, Prashanti Bodugum of Walmart, and Monica Pirgal from Neiman Marcus to uncover how they’ve climbed the ranks at these retail giants.